User Guide

 Executing the

-command will cause all of your existing data to be discarded forever and the app will start with an empty data file.
+clear command will cause all of your existing data to be discarded forever and the app will start with an empty data file.
 There will be no confirmation prompt before clearing data.

 Exiting the program : exit